 1. Chatbots beat business apps in customer engagement.

 The first definition of customer engagement emerged as early as 2006.
+So if you’re not thinking about new ways to drive customer engagement, you’re more than a decade behind.
 Since then, customer engagement has taken on dozens of definitions, but most revolve around building ongoing and loyal customer relationships.

-Today, 69% of CIOs and CTOs say developing strong technology to differentiate customer experiences is a pain point for the organization, according to the “2018 Insight Intelligent Technology Pulse Survey.”
+And today, 69% of chief information officers and chief technology officers say developing strong technology to create differentiating customer experiences is a pain point for the organization, according to the “2018 Insight Intelligent Technology Pulse Survey.”